gentoorax/docker-bitcoin-wallet/README.md

 ### Standalone wallet

 The `docker-compose` file mounts your X11 session's socket (/tmp/.X11-unix) so the container can connect back to your X server.
-To start the wallet with `docker-compose`:
+To start the wallet with `docker compose`:

-    sudo docker-compose -p bitcoin-wallet up
+    docker compose -p bitcoin-wallet up

 To start the wallet in production mode the the `-d` parameter to the previous
 command:

-    sudo docker-compose -p bitcoin-wallet up -d
+    docker compose -p bitcoin-wallet up -d

 You can see the container logs with this command:

-  sudo docker-compose -p bitcoin-wallet logs -f
+    docker compose -p bitcoin-wallet logs -f

 After the container finish starting up the wallet will show up in your screen.